pingcap/docs/dev/reference/tools/tidb-lightning/config.md

 index-serial-scan-concurrency = 20
 checksum-table-concurrency = 16

-# The default SQL mode used to parse and execute the SQL statements
+# The default SQL mode used to parse and execute the SQL statements.
-#sql-mode = "STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION"
+sql-mode = "STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION"

 # When data importing is complete, tidb-lightning can automatically perform
 # the Checksum, Compact and Analyze operations.
 It is recommended to leave